 It is advisable to ask your accountant to review the practice accounts as you need to ensure you are comparing like with like.
-For example, some accountants deal with the partners’ employer’s superannuation differently - one practice may pay the partners' professional subscriptions whereas the partners in the other practice may pay personally.
+For example, some accountants deal with the partners’ employer’s superannuation differently.
 At first glance of each other’s accounts the profits may look similar per partner/session, but when a detailed analysis is made, they could be very different.

 Type of contract

 NHS England will need to be informed about the proposed merger.
 If you both have different contracts, ie a GMS and a PMS contract, you will need to discuss with NHS England if there will be any change to the contracts.
 A partnership can hold different types of contracts, however if one practice is a PMS practice this may give NHS England an opportunity to review their funding.

 Do both practices have the same year-end?
 If different, you will need to agree the year-end for the new partnership accounts.
 If one practice is changing their year-end, they may have a large catch up of tax and superannuation.